RNuijten/IAS_Classification/README.md

-# IAS_Classification
+# IAS Classification
-Python (Jupyter Notebook) and R scripts used in Nuijten and Coops (2022) Invasive alien species monitoring using multi-camera imagery in open boreal forests
+Python (Jupyter Notebook) and R scripts used in "Nuijten and Coops (2022) Invasive alien species monitoring using multi-camera imagery in open boreal forests"